samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/TokenDomains.md

 ## Order of Domains

-HOCs defined for each domain are applied in a fixed order (as listed above), regardless of the order in which they are specified in an individual token.
+HOCs defined for each domain are applied in a fixed order (as listed above).
+Regardless of the order in which domains are specified in an individual token, they will always be applied in the canonical order.

 For example, given: